-Adrien Menard is a Graphic & Type designer based in Paris.
-I create graphic identities, books and publications, exhibition design, typeface, signage, art direction and website for cultural, businesses and individuals — on my own or in collaboration with fellow specialists.
+Adrien Menard is a French Graphic & Type designer based in Brooklyn.
+He creates graphic identities, books and publications, exhibition design, typeface, signage, art direction and website for cultural, businesses and individuals — on my own or in collaboration with fellow specialists.
 All projects are treated with a particular attention to contents.

 Weights : Regular, Medium, Bold, Italic Reg/Med/Bold